-Casa Nuestra Winery (meaning “our house”) was founded in 1979 and is located on the west side of the Northern Silverado Trail in an old ranch style farmhouse.
-This building was yellow for so many years until they changed to a much darker color in 2015.
+Casa Nuestra Winery (meaning “our house”) was founded in 1979 (with a small production of Chenin Blanc and Grey Riesling) and is located on a 40-acre property located on the west side of the Northern Silverado Trail.
+The old ranch style farmhouse was painted yellow for so many years until the exterior was painted to a much darker color in 2015.
 The winery and grounds are like a throwback to a different time where where wineries were functional and not flashy.
 Compared to visiting other more busy wineries in the valley, your heart rate drops several octaves once you pull into their gravel driveway.

 For reference, Casa Nuestra is located just south of and across from Chateau Boswell.
 This is a small family owned winery and their total case production is only about 1500 cases.
-24-25 cases per barrel – 750ml bottles – you can do the math.
-All grapes for their wines come from their own two vineyards, one in St. Helena and one in Oakville.
+All grapes for their wines come from their estate vineyard.

-They have an eclectic variety of different grapes planted on their estate property, some of which date back to the 1960’s (the old Chenin blanc grapes grow near the entrance to the winery – and date from 1961).
+They have an eclectic variety of different grapes planted on their estate property, some of which date back to the 1960’s (the old Chenin blanc grapes grow near the entrance to the winery – and date from 1961 – probably the oldest grapes of this varietal still growing in Napa).
 This is one of those rare small production wineries in the valley who produce a plethora of different wines from varietals not often seen in the Nap Valley today.

 Video by TastingRoomers.com